 12:45pm – Go for a Snorkel on the Geoffrey Bay Snorkel Trail

-If you bought your snorkelling gear you can head out to the Geoffery Bay Snorkel Trail which is located near the rock wallabies.
+If you brought your snorkelling gear you can head out to the Geoffery Bay Snorkel Trail which is located near the rock wallabies.

 Just off Magnetic Island is a great fringing coral reef in the Great Barrier Reef Marine Park.
 There is no fishing here so there are lots of fish to be seen.